marekmurawski/csv_import/readme.md

 - valid_until
 - tags

-The Page properties will be set accordingly to those fields.
-Any other properly named _(english letters + digits)_ columns will be added as **Page Parts**.
+..the imported Page properties will be set accordingly to those fields.
+Any other properly named _(english letters, digits, dash and underscore)_ columns will be added as **Page Parts**.

-Adjusting those settings will most likely lead to valid table interpretation.
-If everything is OK you can import new pages and page parts.

 Installation
 ------------